Skip to content

 1. Full-space gradient pass — L-BFGS-B on all N parameters

-3. Subspace simplex — Nelder-Mead on only the top 3 most sensitive parameters
+3. Subspace simplex — Nelder-Mead on only the 3 least gradient-suitable parameters

 4. Convergence check — stop when improvement drops below threshold